openstack-archive/dragonflow/doc/source/specs/vm_live_migration.rst

-To support VM live migration, we must understand the interaction between nova and neutron during migration, and in general there are three points we shoud pay attention to.
+To support VM live migration, we must understand the interaction between nova and neutron during migration, and in general there are three points we should pay attention to.

 1 VIF plugged in destination node.